NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Human Evaluation

 \subsection{Human Evaluation Outcome}

 All the preference feedback from experts, crowds, and AI are shown in Figure~\ref{fig:human_eval}.
-First of all, all preference results are consistent, which is NoteChat $>$ GPT4 $>$ ChatGPT.
-In the results of experts' preference, the MRR scores of NoteChat and GPT4 are very close, indicating that from the perspective of experts, the quality of the dialogue data of the two is comparable.
-In the results of crowds and AI preference, NoteChat is significantly more preferred than GPT4.
-Finally, NoteChat and GPT4 are preferred over ChatGPT in all three human evals.
+In the most crucial results concerning expert preferences, NoteChat's MRR score significantly outperforms that of GPT4, indicating that from an expert's perspective, the quality of dialogue data from NoteChat is higher.
+In terms of preferences among the crowds and AI, NoteChat also clearly surpasses GPT4, demonstrating consistency with expert preferences.
+Finally, in all three human evaluations, both NoteChat and GPT4 perform better than ChatGPT.